mrylraihan/NextJsUpSkilling/readMe.md

 When building a server, choosing vanilla JS requires more manual setup and introduces additional complexity to the project.
 However, utilizing a framework like Express streamlines the process by providing built-in tools for routing, middleware, and error handling.
 This approach allows developers to focus on the core logic of their application, leading to increased productivity and a more efficient development experience.

+Dynamic Routing
+Dynamic routing in Express.js allows you to define routes with placeholders in the URL path to handle variable data from incoming requests.
+Using colon-prefixed parameters, such as :userId, you can extract values from the URL and access them through the req.params object.
+This enables you to create flexible and parameterized routes to handle various scenarios in your application, like user IDs or product names.
+For example, a route defined as /users/:userId will respond differently based on the value of userId in the request URL, providing personalized responses for different user IDs.
+Dynamic routing enhances the modularity and flexibility of your application, making it easier to manage and extend as your project grows.